intellij-rust/intellij-rust/MAINTAINING.md

 ## Releases

 Nightly is released automatically by TeamCity.
-Alpha is generally released on mondays.
+Alpha is generally released each two weeks.

 Release notes live in [intellij-rust.github.io](https://github.com/intellij-rust/intellij-rust.github.io).
-To write notes, run `./changelog.py` to generate template in `_posts`.
-Go thorough bors merge commits since the latest release and write about them in appropriate section.
+To write notes, run `./changelog.py`.
+It goes thorough bors merge commits since the latest release and creates a template with default info about merged PRs in `_posts`.
+The initial section of each point depends on special tags that PR can be labeled.
+At this moment, `changelog.py` supports `feature`, `fix` and `internal` tags.
+Note, PR can be marked with any subset of these tags.
+Transform generated text to user-friendly one, add necessary links/gifs.
 Don't forget to mention every contributor using `by [@username]` syntax.

 After finishing with release notes, execute `./gradlew makeRelease` tasks.
 It'll do the following things:

 * add links to the release notes
 * commit and push release notes to intellij-rust.github.io
-* update changelog in `plugin.xml` and push "Changelog" commit to master branch of intellij-rust
+* increase patch version in `gradle.properties` and update changelog in `plugin.xml`
+* push "Changelog" commit to master branch of intellij-rust
 * checkout "nightly" branch, advance versions of EAP idea an nightly rust, and push this branch